In the year 1621, the Pilgrims held their first Thanksgiving feast. They

 that were most able and fit for labor and service did balk at the idea that

-uld spend their time and strength to work for other men's wives and
+they should spend their time and strength to work for other men's wives and

 children without any recompense ... that was thought to be injustice.
 What